brandur/sorg/content/drafts/postgres-reads.md

 partitioning.

-[1] A note on terminology: I use the word "replica" to refer to a server that's tracking changes on a primary.
-Common synonyms for the word include "standby", "slave", and "secondary", but I'll stick to "replica" for consistency.
+[1] A note on terminology: I use the word "replica" to refer to a server that's tracking changes on a primary (A.K.A. "leader", "master").
+Common synonyms for a replica include "standby", "slave", and "secondary", but I'll stick to "replica" for consistency.

 [createcluster]: https://github.com/brandur/rocket-rides-scalable/tree/master/scripts/create_cluster
 [scalablerides]: https://github.com/brandur/rocket-rides-scalable